gaitech-robotics/RIA-E100/README.md

 E100_sim Package

 E100_sim is a gazebo simulator.
 It provides the mobile base robot “ria_e100”  model  with simulated sensors such as the IMU, odometry sensor, and the rplidar, rgbd camra, Other sensor  which can be mounted on the robot.
-This package contains some controllers, like teleop in an indoor worlds, a joystick controller.
+This package contains some controllers, like teleop in an indoor worlds.
 Below we provide the instructions necessary for getting started with the navigation in the simulation world.

 Installation